THE ROTARY CLUBS OF PLYMOUTH & DAKAR SOLEIL PARTNER TO SAVE LIVES!

 Since 2008, the Rotary Club of Plymouth has been a key partner with their Friends of Senegal Project.
 This project has been a vehicle allowing other Rotary Clubs to help save lives in Senegal, West Africa.
 In 2010, Rotarian Ann Dillard oversaw the execution of the Matching Grant that was received from Rotary International in the amount of $48,000.

 Buffalo, Dakar Soleil, Edina, Fairmont, Fridley-Columbia Heights, Hopkins, Maple Grove, Minnetonka, Minnetonka, Monticello, Plymouth, Redwood Falls, Springfield, St. Cloud Granite, St. Louis Park Sunrise, St. Micheals/Albertville, Wayzata

 SagePresence & Washburn High School French Students

 ACCOMPLISHMENTS WITH THIS INITIAL GRANT

-Provided and distributed 16,000 pre-treated mosquito bed nets to poor residents of Diokoul Kher in Rufisque, and surrounding areas in Senagal, West Africa
+Provided and distributed 16,000 pre-treated mosquito bed nets to poor residents of Diokoul Kher in Rufisque, and surrounding areas in Senegal, West Africa.

-Provide school supplies and equipment to Cite Radio Elementary School
+Provide school supplies and equipment to Citi Radio Elementary School.

 SINCE THE INITIAL GRANT

-Since the initial project was executed, the Rotary Club of Plymouth along with other Clubs have continue to support the work in Senegal in the following ways:
+Since the execution of the initial project, the Rotary Club of Plymouth along with other Clubs have continued to support the work in Senegal in the following ways: